solana-rpc-community/rpc-v2-specs/README.md

 ## Objectives
 1. Discuss changes to the standard RPC API. [https://docs.solana.com/api/http#json-rpc-api-reference]
 2. Create a reference implementation that will support the standard API using common open-source software tools.
 The primary objectives are API compatibility and vendor configurability.
 Performance is a secondary concern for the reference implementation because vendor-specific infrastructure will ultimately determine performance.
-3. The reference implementation should provide a base level of service for devnet with modular options to scale up for mainnet.
+3. The reference implementation should provide a base level of service for local testing with modular options to scale up for mainnet.

 ## Overview
 ### Intended User